GameHackFan/pssme/README.md

 - Because mercury uses the same memory space as the player 2, she ends up loading the alternative color in the select screen.
 <br/><br/>

-OBS: With the v0.9 update, adding the data needed to edit the damage of the all the other characters is a nice thing, but I am too lazy to search for it.
+OBS: With the v0.9 update, adding the data needed to edit the damage of all the other characters is a nice thing, but I am too lazy to search for it.
 Changing the way crystals are spent could also be a good feature to have.
 Besides all that, I don't think there is much to be done.